-Human-Centered Design as the Foundation of Modern Interiors.
+Human-Centered Design as the Foundation of Modern Interiors

 Moving beyond stylistic solutions